Before You Sign Up

 How do I earn points during an event?

-Event points are based on the amount of energy you save:
+Event points awarded are based on the amount of energy you save:

 • Achieve this by switching off your air cooling devices to save more energy than forecast during the event period